tailwindlabs/tailwindcss/docs/source/docs/border-radius.blade.md

 By default Tailwind provides five border radius size utilities.
 You can change, add, or remove these by editing the `borderRadius` section of your Tailwind config.

-Note that only the different border radius *sizes* can be customized; the utilities for controlling which side to round (like `.rounded-t`) aren't customizable.

 @component('_partials.customized-config', ['key' => 'borderRadius'])
   'none': '0',
 - 'sm': '.125rem',